 You can contact Lucy Wainwright or Sarah Senker who are the researchers on the study by phone (07555 422150) or email: (email@example.com, firstname.lastname@example.org) or you can e-mail the person who is leading the study (Laura Sheard – email@example.com) for more information or if there is anything that is unclear.

 Take time to decide whether or not you would like to take part.

 The purpose of the study

-We are interested in your views about the quality of the healthcare you received when you were recently in prison.
-We mainly want to know about what you thought was good and what you thought was bad when you received healthcare in prison.
-We’re interested in whether and how people feel their health needs have been met (or not) when in prison.
-We want to know what you think can be done to improve prison healthcare.
+We are interested in your views about receiving healthcare in prison since the pandemic began in March 2020.
+We mainly want to know about what you thought was good and what you thought was bad when you received healthcare in prison during this time.
+We’re interested in whether and how people feel their health needs have been met (or not) during the pandemic.

 Why have I been invited?

 You have been approached because you have been in prison recently and we are seeking the views of people like yourself.
-Taking part in the study is voluntary and if you decide not to take part this will not affect your use of services or future healthcare use in any way.
+You do not need to have had Covid-19 or tested positive for Covid-19 whilst in prison to take part in this study.
+Taking part in the study is voluntary and if you decide not to take part this will not affect your use of services, legal rights or future healthcare use in any way.